-The audit must be performed in accordance with generally accepted auditing standards as set forth in Generally Accepted Accounting Principles (GAAP) and Generally Accepted Auditing Standards (GAAS).
-Additionally, the CPA should have sufficient knowledge of accounting principles and practices generally recognized in the film and television industry.
+The audit must be performed in accordance with generally accepted auditing standards as set forth in Generally Accepted Auditing Principles (GAAP) and Generally Accepted Auditing Standards (GAAS).
+Additionally, the CPA should have sufficient knowledge of accounting principles and practices generally recognized in the Esports events industry.